visrealm/pico9918/test/live/README.md

 ## What it does not cover

 The indices are the renderer's output, not the display's.
 Everything after them - the palette expansion in `renderer.c`, VGA timing, SCART - needs a capture device or an eye.

-And nothing here touches the host bus: the PIO interface, `/CSW` timing and the read-ahead are the one part of the system this harness deliberately bypasses.
+The host bus was the other gap and is not one any more.
+The `hostbus` stage drives the socket the way a TI-99 or a ColecoVision does, through the

-The [PICO9918 debug probe](https://github.com/visrealm/pico9918-probe) covers that gap.
-It is a Pico 2 that is a CMSIS-DAP probe and a host bus driver at once, so it can be the probe a run here uses *and* drive the bus the way a TI-99 or a ColecoVision would.
+[PICO9918 debug probe](https://github.com/visrealm/pico9918-probe): a Pico 2 that is a CMSIS-DAP probe and a bus driver at once, so one board is both the probe a run uses *and* the host it answers.
 The defect it found in `src/tms9918.pio` shows what the difference is worth: the read PIO debounced the falling edge of `/CSR` but took a single sample as release, so a brief HIGH inside an asserted strobe started a second read - eight intended reads advancing the address pointer to twelve.
-Nothing in this directory can see that, because nothing here issues a read cycle at all.
+Nothing else here can see that, because nothing else issues a read cycle at all.

+What remains SWD-only is every *other* stage.
+A scene is written into the instance over the debug port, so the 111 pictures prove what the renderer computes and say nothing about how a byte reaches VRAM from a socket. `hostbus` asserts that path on its own instead - a 16 KiB write and read back byte for byte, the address latch, the read-ahead, the wrap at the 16 KiB boundary - which covers the transfer without ever rendering from it.
+Applying a scene over the bus and capturing it over SWD would close the seam between the two halves.
+It is not written, and it would be a hybrid rather than a third `VdpAccess` backend: a socket reaches VRAM, the registers and the status byte, and nothing else, so `unlock`, `conf`, `default_palette` and `capture` have no route over the bus at all.